lanl/bueno-run-proxies/snap/README.md

 defaults.runcmds = (4, 4, 'mpiexec -n %n', 'nidx')
 ```

+## Custom Configuration:
-These default settings are mirrored in the input file for bueno, config,
+The default settings outlined above are mirrored in the config file found in
-found in the experiments folder.
-Customizing the experiment should be done in
-this file rather than bueno_snap.py.
+the experiment directory.
+Custom configurations should be defined here rather than directly in the run script; the config file is consulted during runtime and
+overwrites the default configuration if present.

+> Note:
-> ### NOTE:
+>
-> If you are planning on modifying the run commands, it's important that
-> you make similar changes in SNAP's input file.
-The value assigned to ndix,
-> the range of which is defined by the first two integers in runcmds, must be
-> the product of the values npey and npez.

 Additionally, there are some options for acquiring the timing table from the
 output file.
 In the event that the size of the table is modified in future,